tock/tock/doc/reference/trd-appid.md

 ```

 The `to_short_id` method returns an `Option` so that it has a clear
-default action if it does not recognize or give any special meaning to
+default action if the Process Checker does not wish to assign it any
+meaningful identifier that might allow additional access.
+A return
-the credentials passed.
-A return value of `None` semantically means
+value of `None` semantically means that the process's Application
-that these credentials do not map to any known security group or set
+Credentials or other state do not map to any known security group or
-of privileges, while a `Some` result denotes the credentials map to
+set of privileges.
+A`Some` result denotes the credentials map to a
-a known security group or set of privileges.
+known security group or set of privileges.

-Generally, the same structure that implements `Verifier` also
+Generally, the Process Checker that implements `AppCredentialsChecker`
-implements `Compress`.
-This allows it to share copies of public keys
+and `AppIdentification` also implements `Compress`.
+This allows it to
-or other credentials that it uses to make decisions, reducing flash
+share copies of public keys or other credentials that it uses to make
-space dedicated to these constants.
-Doing so also makes it less likely
+decisions, reducing flash space dedicated to these constants.
+Doing so
-that the two are inconsistent, e.g., that credentials are correctly
+also makes it less likely that the two are inconsistent, e.g., that
-mapped to security policies via `Compress`.
+Application Credentials are correctly mapped to security policies via

-Application Identifiers MUST be unique across running processes in a
-Tock system.
-Application Identifiers are unique among running
-processes because Short IDs are, for security and mangement
-reasons.
-Because Short IDs used for security settings are often
-computed from Application Identifiers and need to be persistent across
-reboots of a Userspace Binary, this implies that Application
-Identifiers must be unique as well.
-For futher details, see the Short
-ID section below.

-If the Credentials Checking Policy assigns the same Application
-Identifier to multiple processes, then the Tock kernel MUST NOT run
-more than one of them at any given time.
-Following the above example,
-the Tock kernel can run v1.1 or v1.2 of the Application, but will not
-run both simultaneously.

-Identifiers using the `Compress` trait.
-Kernels using Short IDs to
-test collisions between Application Identifiers
+`Compress`.

 `ShortID` values MUST be locally unique among running processes.
 The
-mapping between global application identifiers and `ShortID` values
+mapping between Global Application Identifiers and `ShortID` values
 MUST be deterministic.
 Kernels SHOULD implement `Compress` in a
 manner that minimizes the chance that two different Application
 Identifiers compress to the same Short ID (e.g., taking the low-order
 bits of a strong cryptographic hash function, or using a known,
 deterministic mapping).

 Short IDs are locally unique for three reasons.
 First, it simplifies
 process management and naming: a particular application identifier